No Further Action: What Does It Mean?

 Yes, a No Further Action decision does not permanently close the case.
 Even if you’ve been told No Further Action is being taken, there’s still a possibility that the investigation could be re-opened in light of any new evidence.

 The ability to reopen a case depends on various factors, including the type of offence and the specifics of the case.
-It is also possible that under the Victims Right to Review Scheme a complainant can request for the decision to proceed with No Further Action being reviewed, potentially leading to a charge.
+It is also possible that under the Victims Right to Review Scheme a complainant can request that the decision to proceed with No Further Action be reviewed, potentially leading to a charge.

 Ultimately, in most cases, No Further Action will likely mean you will not be charged.
 However, you should be aware of the fact that it does not bar the prosecution from proceeding with a case.